reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 - Alert 2: Brute Force ATTEMPT - MS SQL Server; ID: 214
 - Alert 3: Brute Force Success - Linux Syslog; ID: 329

-Remediated by: Resetting the password for the compromised user and Locked down NSGs
+Remediated by Resetting the password for the compromised user and Locking down NSGs

-Impact : The account was local to the Linux machine and non-admin, so it had a low impact.
+Impact: The account was local to the Linux machine and non-admin, so it had a low impact.
 However, NSG hardening will remediate the attacks that have resulted in many other incidents.

 ![image](https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/2fa96acc-9a23-44a0-87a3-e1d74ac72856)